TarnishMarz/TarnishMarz/README.md

 <p align="center">
   <img src="https://64.media.tumblr.com/b301f90c8c4c45124e0ebe91c401fea3/ef8d2534ede546e8-fc/s2048x3072/99bc3bf5f266c575c7930366bca08fad797a42a0.pnj" />
 </p>
-<h6 align="center">Slowly converting to having my Github linked instead of my patreon !
+<h6 align="center">G'day g'day !
+Welcome, please do read if your interested !
-<h6 align="center">I have a sys known as the paranormal System, some alters have their own githubs so keep in mind ! :)
+<h6 align="center">I am a sys fyi known as 'paranormal System', some alters have their own githubs so keep in mind ! :)
 <h6 align="center">ɪ ʜᴀᴠᴇ ᴀᴅᴅ & ᴏꜱᴅᴅ so be mindful if I am a bit slow at interacting, I get heavily distracted.
 <h6 align="center">I can be quite a yapper, but I'm usually very quiet to people I don't know.
 <h6 align="center">I tend to not interact first.
 Please don't be afraid to talk to me.
 Don't cover my ponies, friends are perfectly fine doing that.